Electrical Fires and Your Business

 - Clean agent extinguishers, commonly used in rooms with a lot of computer equipment

-- Class K extinguishers, the best option for commercial kitchens where grease fires are a possibility
+- Class K extinguishers, are the best option for commercial kitchens where grease fires are a possibility

 - Dry chemical extinguishers, best used for minor blazes in industrial settings